SimLi1333/vidra/docs/docs/guides/usage.md

 `Requeue` values are specified as positive duration strings.
 A duration is a sequence of decimal numbers with optional fractions and a unit suffix, such as "300ms" or "2h45m".
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", and "h".
 Negative durations are not allowed and will be ignored.
 Setting a value to `0` disables requeueing for that resource (e.g., for maintenance).

-`requeueRecourcesAfter` is disabled if you set eventBasedReconcile: "true" as it will use the Kubernetes event system to trigger reconciliations instead of a time-based requeue.
+`requeueResourcesAfter` is disabled if you set `eventBasedReconcile: "true"`, as it will use the Kubernetes event system to trigger reconciliations instead of a time-based requeue.

 <Admonition type="note" title="Note">
 If you want to use a different namespace than `vidra-system`, make sure to adjust the `namespace` field in the metadata section accordingly.
 Vidra will find the ConfigMap based on the label `app: vidra`.
 </Admonition>

 ### Applying the ConfigMap